Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Why exactly is the Euler product so important?
 Maybe it isn't.
-In terms of the analytic properties of the L-function, the most obvious consequence is that the Euler product prevents the L-function from having any zeros in~\(\sigma \gt 1\).
-So, is it the Euler product that matters, or the lack of zeros in~\(\sigma \gt 1\)? \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 11 Discussion of the Mistaken Notions} \typeout{************************************************} \begin{sectionptx}{Discussion of the Mistaken Notions}{}{Discussion of the Mistaken Notions}{}{}{x:section:misleadingrevisited} \begin{introduction}{} We revisit the topics in \hyperref[x:section:misleading]{Section~{\xreffont\ref{x:section:misleading}}} in the context of the Principles. \end{introduction} \typeout{************************************************} \typeout{Subsection 11.1 Large values and large gaps} \typeout{************************************************} \begin{subsectionptx}{Large values and large gaps}{}{Large values and large gaps}{}{}{g:subsection:idp96192528} \hyperref[x:axiom:mistakegap]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakegap}}}, equating the largest values of the \(\zeta\)-function with the largest gaps, is the core idea for all three Notions.
-As has already been adequately addressed by the discussion of carrier waves, see \hyperref[x:principle:prin_carrier]{Principle~{\xreffont\ref{x:principle:prin_carrier}}}, that Notion does not accurately describe the typical large values, nor the truly largest values.
+In terms of the analytic properties of the \(L\)-function, the most obvious consequence is that the Euler product prevents the \(L\)-function from having any zeros in~\(\sigma \gt 1\).
+So, is it the Euler product that matters, or the lack of zeros in~\(\sigma \gt 1\)? \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 14 Discussion of the Mistaken Notions} \typeout{************************************************} \begin{sectionptx}{Section}{Discussion of the Mistaken Notions}{}{Discussion of the Mistaken Notions}{}{}{misleadingrevisited} \begin{introduction}{} We revisit the topics in \hyperref[misleading]{Section~{\xreffont\ref{misleading}}} in the context of the Principles.
+Specifically, we re-examine the mistaken notions that the largest values of the \(\zeta\)-function arise from particularly large zero gaps, that those large values occur when many of the initial terms in the Riemann-Siegel formula have the same sign, that large values are places to look for possible counterexamples to RH, and that the Gram points are special. \end{introduction} \typeout{************************************************} \typeout{Subsection 14.1 Large values and large gaps} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Large values and large gaps}{}{Large values and large gaps}{}{}{misleadingrevisited-3} \hyperref[mistakegap]{Mistaken Notion~{\xreffont\ref{mistakegap}}}, equating the largest values of the \(\zeta\)-function with the largest gaps, is the core idea for three of the Notions.
+As has already been adequately addressed by the discussion of carrier waves, see \hyperref[prin_carrier]{Principle~{\xreffont\ref{prin_carrier}}}, that Notion does not accurately describe the typical large values, nor the truly largest values.